NASA-PDS/pds-api/docs/source/support/contribute.rst

 Contribute
 ==========

-We are always looking for community input into our software.
-Feel free to contribute to the PDS repos:

-• Contribute to this documentation: https://github.com/NASA-PDS/pds-api
-• Contribute to a specific software project: https://github.com/NASA-PDS
+For information on how to contribute to NASA-PDS codebases please take a look at our `Contributing Guidelines <https://github.com/NASA-PDS/.github/blob/main/CONTRIBUTING.md>`_.

 Report a Bug or New Feature Request
 ===================================